 A mountain with a lake on its summit is stimulated by the moisture from the lake.
-It has this advantage because its summit does not jut out as a peak but is sunken.
+It has this advantage because its summit does not jut out as a peak but humble free, so that it may remain receptive to good advice.

+• is sunken.